theforeman/theforeman.org/plugins/foreman_discovery/4.1/index.md

 Before a system can be discovered without PXE there must be a discovery rule associated with a hostgroup having an OS associated with a "kexec" template kind.
 This template is used to pass in parameters for kexec call (kernel, initrd, append line).
-Discovery ships with templates for Red Hat distributions at the moment.
+Discovery ships with templates for Red Hat and Debian distributions at the moment.

 Make sure the associated provisioning template is configured with static